mittagessen/kraken/README.rst

    $ sudo apt install pipx
    $ pipx install kraken

-kraken works both on Linux and Mac OS X and with any python interpreter between 3.9 and 3.11.
+kraken works both on Linux and macOS and with any Python interpreter between 3.9 and 3.12.
 It is possible the installation fails because `pipx` defaults to an unsupported interpreter version.
 In that case you need to install a compatible interpreter version such as 3.11 and then specify this version
 explicitly: